BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 </video>

 ### Diffusion parameter constraints
-The partial differential equations that describe the diffusion are solved numerically using the forward in time central in space finite difference method, as shown in the figure below.
+The partial differential equations that describe diffusion are solved numerically.
+This is done using a forward in time and central in space finite difference method.
+As shown in the figure below.
 The upper indices label the discretization in time, and the lower indices describe the discretization in space.
-The delta parameters `t` and `h` denote the discretization length in time and space, respectively.
+The delta parameters `t` and `h` denote length in time and space, respectively.

 [![Central Difference Method](images/diffusion_central_difference_method.png)](/docs/userguide/diffusion/#diffusion-parameter-constraints)

-The diffusion coefficient `D` models the speed of the diffusion process through space, while the decay constant `mu` controls the speed at which the substance decays.
-Mathematically, the method is not unconditionally stable, which we bypass by imposing the following constraint on the parameters:
+The diffusion coefficient `D` models the speed of the diffusion process through space, while constant `mu` controls the speed at which substances decay.
+The method is not unconditionally stable, thus we impose the following constraint on parameters:

 [![Parameter Constraint](images/diffusion_parameters_constraint.png)](/docs/userguide/diffusion/#diffusion-parameter-constraints)